JosephABudd/kickzig/Create-The-Messages.md

 ## The EditContact message

 The EditContact message contains the user's edits to a contact record.

+1. Checks for user errors.
+   * If there is a user error then sends the message back to the front-end with the user error message.
+1. Updates the record in the store.
+   * If there is an error then closes down the app by calling exit.
+   * Otherwise
+     * Returns the message with success information.
+     * Triggers the RebuildContactList messenger.

 The EditContact back-end messenger updates the store with the user's edits to the record.
 Then the EditContact back-end messenger triggers the RebuildContactList messenger.

 ```shell